joagre/ratatoskr/ideas/r.md

 by other modules.
 The `class`, `enum` and `interface` definitions can be imported by other modules without restrictions though.

-`#(` .. `)` is a tuple and the question mark before a variable name informs the compiler that it is to be seen as unbound (even if it was bound before).
+`#(` .. `)` is a tuple and the question mark before a variable informs the compiler that it is to be seen as unbound (even if it was bound before).
 If the question mark is omitted the compiler makes sure that the variable is already bound, and a run-time a check is made to verify that the bound variable matches the rvalue.
 This may sound harsh but match patterns are also used by the `match` and `receive`